verrazzano/docs/content/en/docs/concepts/VerrazzanoMultiCluster.md

   permissions for the project admins and project monitors of the project.

 ### Verrazzano multicluster resources
-Verrazzano includes several multicluster resource definitions, for resources that may be targeted for placement in one or more clusters: [MultiClusterApplicationConfiguration](../../reference/api/multicluster/multiclusterapplicationconfiguration "api docs"), [MultiClusterComponent](../../reference/api/multicluster/multiclustercomponent "api docs"), [MultiClusterConfigMap](../../reference/api/multicluster/multiclusterconfigmap "api docs"),
+Verrazzano includes several multicluster resource definitions for resources that may be targeted for placement in one or more clusters: [MultiClusterApplicationConfiguration](../../reference/api/multicluster/multiclusterapplicationconfiguration "api docs"), [MultiClusterComponent](../../reference/api/multicluster/multiclustercomponent "api docs"), [MultiClusterConfigMap](../../reference/api/multicluster/multiclusterconfigmap "api docs"),